 As the season progresses, the garlic stems will get larger and begin to smother out the weeds.
 I usually don’t have to weed as much when this happens.

-Garlic loves nitrogen, as do most plants.
+Garlic loves nitrogen, as do many plants.
 You need to keep an eye on the nitrogen levels in your soil.
 The best way to do this is to fertilize every couple of months.

 If you begin to see the garlic stems turning yellow, you’ll know you have a nitrogen deficiency.
 Fertilize at the first sign of this and watch for improvement.